 Community and Environment

-Palm trees and beautiful foliage accent this port city and the campus.
+Palm trees and beautiful greenery accent this port city and the campus.
 To nurture the lush tropical foliage, trade winds bring abundant rains, occasionally heavy, with most of the precipitation falling at night.
 Daytime temperatures often reach 80 degrees with night time temperatures seldom falling below 65 degrees.

 The economy of Hawaiʻi Island is still in transition following the demise of the sugar industry in the nineties.
 The three mainstays of the economy are adapting to this change with a spirit of entrepreneurship and creativity.
-Agriculture is diversifying, tourism is growing to include eco- and edu-tourism, and astronomy facilities continue to develop an ever-larger scholarly and technical community to support the world renowned observatories atop Mauna Kea.
+Agriculture is diversifying with special emphasis on sustainable food systems, tourism is growing to include eco- and edu-tourism, and astronomy facilities continue to develop a scholarly and technical community to support the world renowned observatories atop Mauna Kea.